Riverscapes/WATS-5340-5350/Course_Topics/WATS_5350/Low-Tech/Projects/birch/birchplanning.md

 ---------
 #### Identified Risks within & Adjacent to Riverscape
 Once you have a valley bottom mapped (even if over-estimted), you have a reasonable zone within which and adjacent to which you can assess potential risks associated with flooding and your proposed low-tech restoration.
-(map all infrastructure and land use within and adjacent to riverscape, as well as immediately downstream; use risk matrix to evaluate)
+You should map all known infrastructure and land use within and adjacent to riverscape, as well as immediately downstream; use the NRCS risk matrix to evaluate (see Appendix 3D, pages 36-37 of [Chapter 3 of LTPBR Design Manual](https://lowtechpbr.restoration.usu.edu)).

 **Birch Creek Landuse & Infrastructure Resources**